gituserdwu/ExomeQcPipeline/README.md

 ## Introduction of ExomeQcPipeline

-ExomeQcPipeline can be excuted in two modes: germline mode and somatic mode.
-Difference between the two modes is
+ExomeQcPipeline can be excuted in three modes: germline wes mode,germline wgs mode and somatic mode.
+Difference between the three modes are
 1. somatic mode contains exclusive modules of bam-matcher to check tumor normal pairs.
 2. somatic mode post calling qc contains only base change check; germline mode post calling qc contains total filtered variant count, ti/tv ratio and base change check.
+3, wgs mode has no exomeCQA module the other two mode include

 Also the pipeline has two branches: report generation branch and non report generation branch:
 1. report generation branch: will automaticlly generate all modules according to somatic/germline setting in the config.yaml file.
 Output report will be in word_doc folder.